thisistuhinsen/meeting-squad-demo/README.md

 3.  **Extensibility:** We can easily swap the "DuckDuckGo" tool for an internal "SharePoint Search" tool without breaking the rest of the chain.

 ---
-*Created by [Your Name] as a demonstration of Agentic AI Engineering & Product Management.*
+*Created by me as a demonstration of Agentic AI Engineering & Product Management.*